Amalaltlb/Power-BI-Customer-Service-Analytics-Dashboard/README.md

-# Power BI Customer Service Analytics Dashboard
+# 📞 Customer Service Dashboard - Power BI

-This project analyzes anonymized customer service data from 2018-2021 to evaluate key performance metrics, revenue, and employee efficiency.
-The Power BI dashboard created as part of this project is designed to help the regional director make data-driven decisions for improving customer service performance and operational efficiency.
+This project aims to create a Power BI dashboard to evaluate SLA performance, revenue trends, and team efficiency using anonymized call center data from 2018 to 2021.
+The dashboard supports the regional director in making data-driven decisions to improve customer service performance and enhance operational efficiency.

-## Key Features

-### 1. **Customer Service Overview**
-- Analyzed total call volume and identified SLA compliance (Within SLA or Outside SLA) across various sectors and offices.
-- Visualized average call times and tracked KPIs like response time to measure service quality.

-### 2. **Revenue Insights**
-- Explored year-over-year revenue trends to assess growth and performance.
-- Visualized revenue by sector, team, and call type to identify high-performing areas.

-### 3. **Performance of Managers and Employees**
-- Evaluated the performance of managers and employees by analyzing individual call handling times and SLA compliance.
-- Identified inefficiencies in waiting times for teams and employees to enhance service delivery.

-## Tools & Techniques

-- **Power BI**: Data analysis, cleaning, transformation, and interactive dashboard creation.
-- **Power Query & DAX**: Used for data cleaning, transformation, and calculating SLA compliance, revenue trends, and other key metrics.

-## User Details
-- **Primary Users**: The regional director, who uses this dashboard to make decisions about customer service performance and operational improvements.
-- **Other Users**: Managers and team leads may also benefit from key insights, though the dashboard is primarily designed for strategic decision-making.

-## Impact

-- The dashboard provides the regional director with quick access to insights, allowing for faster, more informed decisions to improve SLA compliance, reduce response times, and enhance overall customer service efficiency.
-- The insights gained from this dashboard support data-driven decision-making that can lead to improvements in team performance and service levels.

-## Conclusion

-This project demonstrates my ability to analyze customer service data, clean and transform it for visualization, and create actionable insights using Power BI.
-The interactive dashboard aids in monitoring performance and making decisions that improve customer service and overall operational efficiency.

 Note: This dashboard was created as part of the certification exam for the Data Analyst course.

+## 📊 Dashboard Features
+This Power BI dashboard is organized into three main analysis axes:

+1. **Customer Service Overview**
+   - Total number of calls by sector, site, and weekday
+   - Average call duration and wait time
+   - SLA compliance rate (Within SLA vs Outside SLA)
+   - Key metrics such as highest revenue and call center performance

+2. **Revenue Insights**
+   - Total and average revenue per manager and year
+   - Revenue trends from 2018 to 2021
+   - Revenue breakdown by sector and team
+   - Filters to explore by month, weekday, and call type

+3. **Manager & Employee Performance**
+   - Number of calls managed per manager
+   - Average wait time per employee
+   - Sector and time-based filters to compare team efficiency

+---

+## 🔍 Key Insights

+- SLA compliance remained stable at 88%, indicating generally good responsiveness, though there’s room for optimization to reach higher service levels.
+- 2018 had the highest Total Calls (33,057), while 2021 had the highest Total Revenue ($3,358,570), showing improved efficiency and value per call.
+- In 2021, Ardath Ducharme handled the highest number of calls (14,533), nearly 148% more than the lowest-performing manager, highlighting a significant performance gap among team leaders.

+---

+## 📎 Files & Deliverables

+- `Customer_Service_Dashboard.pbix` – Power BI file
+- `screenshots/` – Dashboard visuals
+- `README.md` – Full project overview
+- (Optional) `Customer_Service_Report.pdf` – Final report

+---

+## 💬 What I Learned

+- Used DAX to calculate SLA performance and revenue KPIs
+- Applied Power Query to clean and merge multi-table data
+- Designed dashboard layout for business decision-makers
+- Gained experience presenting service performance and revenue trends

+---

+## 🛠 Tools Used

+Power BI • Power Query • DAX • Excel